 Which galaxy projector fares best on all the above fronts?

 As you’ve now learned, a top-tier galaxy projector will cover your entire walls and ceiling while operating on electrical or USB power.
-It should also include blue, green, or red colors if you’re using it to feel calmer or fall asleep faster.
+It should also include a variety of colors if you’re using it to feel calmer or fall asleep faster.
 For ultimate convenience, you should also be able to control and customize it from your smartphone.
 It should also use supremely bright and sharp yet low-wattage lasers and boast CDRH registration.
-Yes, this all is a lot, but the BlissLights Sky Lite 2.0 checks all these boxes.
+Yes, this all is a lot, but the BlissLights Sky Lite Evolve checks all these boxes.

 With the Sky Lite 2.0, you’ll get 900 square feet of wall coverage from a distance of 10 feet.
 You can choose between calming red, green, or blue nebula clouds against green or blue stars.
 You can also shine two nebula clouds at once, which overlap with one another and can create a whole new experience of its own.
 Plus, you can adjust all your brightness, color, effect and pattern settings directly from your phone with the BlissLights app, available for Apple and Android devices.All these features come with BlissLights’ low-wattage laser beams and CDRH registration.
 You’ll enjoy awe-inducing, 100% safe galaxy sights with just the push of a button.
 The same can be said for all BlissLights, so browse the BlissLights indoor collection now to find the best star projector for your space.
 You’ll arrive in worlds beyond before you know it.